Lace (miniseries)

-Lace is an American television two-part miniseries, based on the 1982 bonkbuster novel of the same name by author Shirley Conran.
+Lace is an American television miniseries, based on the 1982 novel of the same name by author Shirley Conran.
 The series aired on ABC on February 26–27, 1984.
-The plot concerns the search by sex symbol Lili (Phoebe Cates) for her natural mother, who surrendered her for adoption as a newborn.
+The plot concerns the search by film star Lili (Phoebe Cates) for her natural mother, who surrendered her for adoption as a newborn.
 Lace was one of the highest-rated television movies of the 1983–84 television season.

 Lili's line "Incidentally, which one of you bitches is my mother?", addressed to her three maternal candidates — Pagan Trelawney (Brooke Adams), Judy Hale (Bess Armstrong) and Maxine Pascal (Arielle Dombasle) — was named the best line in television history by TV Guide in its 1993 issue celebrating 40 years of television.